pearcej/pearcej.github.io/csc493/r0-project.md

 As you consider what you wish to propose for your project, keep in mind the following suggestions:

-- *Make your project something you think is awesome or fills a real desire or need:*
+- *Make something you think is awesome or fills a real desire or need:*

 You will be spending a great deal of time working on this project,